Generalized Long-Moody functors: The generalized Long-Moody functors

 \section{The generalized Long-Moody functors}

-In this section, we introduce the notion of Long-Moody functors for an abstract family of groups, inspired by the Long-Moody construction for braid groups (see \cite[Theorem 2.1]{Long1}).
-First, in Section \ref{subsec:Framework-of-the}, we introduce a general construction using tensor product of functors and the required tools for our study.
-Then, we define the generalized Long-Moody functors and establish some of their first properties in Section \ref{subsec:Functoriality-of-the}.
-In addition of recovering all the results of \cite[Section 2]{soulieLMBilan} (see Section \ref{subsec:Surface-braid-groups:}), we give a new approach to the tools and conditions previously considered in \cite{soulieLMBilan}, allowing a wider application and a deeper understanding of these constructions.
+In this section, we introduce the notion of Long-Moody functors for an abstract family of groups, inspired by the Long-Moody construction for braid groups of \cite[Theorem 2.1]{Long1}.
+First, we introduce a general construction in Section \ref{subsec:Framework-of-the}, called \textit{the tensorial construction}, using tensor product of functors and the required tools for our study.
+We then define \textit{the generalized Long-Moody functors} and establish some of their first properties in Section \ref{subsec:Functoriality-of-the}.
+In addition to recovering all the results of \cite[Section 2]{soulieLMBilan}, we give a new approach to the tools and conditions previously considered in \cite{soulieLMBilan}, allowing a deeper understanding of these constructions and a wider application.